I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nf-filterpipeline-iprintpipelinemanagercontrol-requestshutdown.md

 <p><code>RequestShutdown</code> returns an <b>HRESULT</b> value.</p>

 ## -remarks
-<p>A filter that uses the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556291">IXpsDocumentConsumer</a> interface must call <code>IPrintPipelineManagerControl::RequestShutdown</code> before it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff556293">IXpsDocumentConsumer::CloseSender</a> to shut down the pipeline.
-Calling <b>IXpsDocumentConsumer::CloseSender</b> first can produce an invalid XPS document and cause an error. </p>

-<p>A filter that uses the <a href="https://msdn.microsoft.com/library/windows/hardware/ff556291">IXpsDocumentConsumer</a> interface must call <code>IPrintPipelineManagerControl::RequestShutdown</code> before it calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff556293">IXpsDocumentConsumer::CloseSender</a> to shut down the pipeline.
+<p>A filter that uses the <a href="print.ixpsdocumentconsumer">IXpsDocumentConsumer</a> interface must call <code>IPrintPipelineManagerControl::RequestShutdown</code> before it calls <a href="print.ixpsdocumentconsumer_closesender">IXpsDocumentConsumer::CloseSender</a> to shut down the pipeline.
 Calling <b>IXpsDocumentConsumer::CloseSender</b> first can produce an invalid XPS document and cause an error. </p>

 ## -requirements
 <table>